lgaudencio/footy-fever/README.md

 * os

 The os library was imported to create a function to utilise the os.system to clear the terminal.
-At the end of the game, if the user decided to play again, the terminal will be cleared and the game will start from the beginning.
+At the end of the game, if the user decides to play again, the terminal will be cleared and the game will start from the beginning.
 This function will provide a positive user experience as it will make the new game clearer and more structured.

 ### External Python Libraries